Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey: Comparison with previous dynamical modelling estimates

 \section{Comparison with previous dynamical modelling estimates}

-In this section, we compare our estimates on a small sub-sample of 149 ($\lesssim 2\%$ of the whole catalogue) early-type galaxies (ETGs) with the analysis done in \cite{Jin_2020} based on an implementation \citep{van_den_Bosch_2008,DYNAMITE} of the Schwarzschild orbit superposition method \citep[][]{Schwarzschild1979}\footnote{Note that the work presented in \cite{Jin_2020} has been completed before the discovery of a minor and statistically irrelevant bug in the orbit mirroring scheme present in their implementation \citep{Thater_2022}.}.
+\fr{In this section, we compare our results for the same sub-sample of 149 early-type galaxies (ETGs) analysed by \citet{Jin_2020} with a Schwarzschild orbit superposition method \citep[][]{Schwarzschild1979,van_den_Bosch_2008,DYNAMITE}}\footnote{Note that the work presented in \cite{Jin_2020} has been completed before the discovery of a minor and statistically irrelevant bug in the orbit mirroring scheme present in their implementation \citep{Thater_2022}.}.

 Orbit-based methods represent the state-of-the-art dynamical modelling techniques allowing deep investigation of the internal structure of galaxies, fully characterizing their phase-space distribution and thus offering an optimal benchmark for comparison.